Azure/bicep-types-az/generated/storage/microsoft.storage/2020-08-01-preview/types.md

 ### Properties
 * **blobType**: string[]: An array of predefined supported blob types.
 Only blockBlob is the supported value.
 This field is currently read only
 * **enable**: bool (Required): When set to true last access time based tracking is enabled.
-* **name**: 'AccessTimeTracking': Name of the policy.
+* **name**: 'AccessTimeTracking' | string: Name of the policy.
 The valid value is AccessTimeTracking.
 This field is currently read only
 * **trackingGranularityInDays**: int: The field specifies blob object tracking granularity in days, typically how often the blob object should be tracked.This field is currently read only with value as 1

 ## RestorePolicyProperties